del2090/del2090.github.io/_pages/about.md

 Hahndeul Kim
 ======
 I am an undergraduate student in Computer Science and Biological Sciences at Seoul National University (SNU).
-My current position is a research intern in Jeong lab of population genomics at SNU.
+I currently hold a position as a research intern in Jeong lab of population genomics at SNU.

 Research Interests
 ======